tamarasimoes/tamaratryber/README.md

 - 😄 _Pronouns:_ She/Her

-- 🤓 _About me:_ I have been a teacher since 2011, teaching technology at various levels of education.
-I am MSc in Technological Education and Scientific Researcher, doing scientific research on technology and education.
+- 🤓 _About me:_ I have been a teacher since 2011, teaching technology at higher education.
+I'm front-end developer, graphic designer and MSc in Technological Education / Scientific Researcher, doing scientific research on technology and education.